AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 We will call the `stopTranscription` method in our call screen's `dispose` method.
 This will stop the transcription before we leave the channel and release the engine resource.

 ## Retrieve the Transcription
-You can access the transcription during the video call by using the `onStreamMessage` event in the event handler.
+To access the transcription during the video call, use the `onStreamMessage` event in the event handler

 ```dart
 onStreamMessage: (RtcConnection connection, int uid, int streamId,